Defend Freedom.

 Today, as a mother, scholar, and advocate, Trinh carries forward the story of a people who fled oppression to find freedom in America.
 She is running for Congress to defend that freedom and to ensure that immigrants, working families, and everyday Americans have a voice in the laws we pass and the future we build together.

-Explore Our Issue Highlights
+Issue Highlights

 Strong Schools